alainwolf/roll.urown.net/desktop/network/ssh.rst

         VerifyHostKeyDNS No

+In case you where wondering about the `HashKnownHosts` options, I suggest reading `Joey’s Blog about this <https://blog.joeyhewitt.com/2013/12/openssh-hashknownhosts-a-bad-idea/>`_

-OpenSSH's Trust in DNSSEC
+OpenSSH Trust in DNSSEC
 -------------------------

-In the previous section, we have set our SSH client to verify the servers SSH public key with the fingeprints published in DNS trough the **VerifyHostKeyDNS** configuration option.
+In the previous section, we have set our SSH client to verify the servers SSH public key with the fingerprints published in DNS trough the **VerifyHostKeyDNS** configuration option.
 Unfortunately this wont work out of the box, as the following tests will show: